SkyWay Group: Criticism

-Concerns have been raised in published articles about information the company has posted about itself to promote investment.
-These concerns include the unrealistic returns promised to investors, the value of its intellectual property, awards it has won, excessive pre-order contracts, and people/organizations who have invested in the company.
+Concerns have been raised in published articles about information the company has posted about itself to drive investment.
+These concerns include the unrealistic returns promised to investors, the value of its intellectual property, awards it has won, and people/organizations who have invested in the company.

 Particular criticism relates to misleading information about proposed SkyWay projects.
 Onliner.by (a popular Belarusian news portal), for example, document that the claims SkyWay made about a proposed project in Mogilev were actually untrue.
 Similar misleading promotion has been documented relating to proposed projects in Russia, the Crimea and India.

 The first critical article by the publication Onliner by was released in September, 2016 and it was commenting on the EcoTechnoPark testing facility being built at the time in Marjina Horka.
-Anatoly Yunitskiy sued them for damage done to his company and his reputation.
-Yunitskiy lost the case in June 2017 and was required to pay costs incurred by the defendant.
-He appealed unsuccessfully against this dismissal.
+The EcoTechnoPark representative sued them for damage done to the company and its reputation.
+The court refused a lawsuit in June 2017 and was required to pay costs incurred by the defendant.
+The appelation against this dismissal was unsuccessful.

 In May 2017 the Volzhskaya Kommuna newspaper published a critical article on their 'Volga News' information portal about a telemarketing campaign used for funding in Samara.
 The company's representative Andrei Khovratov filed a lawsuit against the editorial board but in March 2018 the court decided against the plaintiff.

 In July 2017 the popular Crimea news sender Primechaniya.ru published an article critical of a telemarketing campaign promoting investment in an unsupported SkyWay project in Sevastopol.
 Later articles they published include information about legal threats issued by SkyWay employee Andrei Khovratov who represented SkyWay in the Crimea and the unsuccessful litigation in Minsk and Samara.